evanfloden/website-1/project.md

 - Project summary and architectural sketch for a productive open transparent system for creating and verifying CODE CHECK certificates across publishers and repositories
 - Documentation and software published as Open Material respectively Open Source with permissive licenses
 - Collaboration with existing stakeholders and projects from the scholarly publishing and reproducible research communities

+[Learn more about the team](/team) behind CODE CHECK and follow the PIs for updates (see Twitter links below).